gravitational/teleport/rfd/0079-oidc-joining.md

 #### Configuration

 In order to introduce support for GHA joining, we will introduce a new field to `ProvisionTokenV2` called `github`.
 This RFD sets a new standard for expansion of the `ProvisionTokenV2` with all future providers recommended to create their own top level fields, rather than continuing to expand the existing `Allow` field.
-Work will eventually begin to migrate IAM and EC2 joining to their own fields.
+Work will eventually beging to migrate IAM and EC2 joining to their own fields.

 `ProvisionTokenSpecV2` with fields added to support GHA: